CARE AND CLEANING

 The colours will fade naturally in sunlight and will take on a lovely aged feel in time, they will, like any fabric, fade a lot quicker in full sunlight.

-Dry cleaning is most advisable though if something gets spilled wipe gently as soon as possible with a damp clean cloth.
+Dry cleaning is most advisable though if something gets spilled onto the fabric wipe gently as soon as possible with a damp clean cloth.
 The velvet pile will not mark with water contact and once dried the pile will go back to its smooth surface.

 Washing not advisable as this will release dyes, the colour will become a lot paler and the linen back will shrink slightly.